Energetics Privacy Notice

-This privacy notice explains how the Energetics Group of companies collects, stores, manages and protects your personal data.
-The companies to which this notice applies are set out at the bottom of this notice.
+This notice explains how Energetics Design and Build Limited (“Energetics”) collects, stores, manages and protects your personal data.

 To make reading this notice easier, we refer to the collection, storage, management and protection of personal data as “processing”.

 We process personal data in relation to:

 • our current and former employees, contractors and other workers (to make reading this notice easier, we refer to all of these people as “employees”);

 • job applicants and people that no longer work for us; and

 • the employees, contractors and workers of our external stakeholders, including clients and suppliers.

 We process your personal data in order to carry out our business operations and administration, and to provide information and services to clients.
 Examples of why we might process your personal data include: